 Repot in spring only when it outgrows its pot.
 But don't over-pot.
 Use a container that's only slightly larger.

 All parts of this plant are poisonous.
 Keep it out of the reach of children or pets -- it may be fatal if ingested.

 You'll find these succulents for sale by many names: Mother of Thousands, Devil's Backbone, Alligator Plant and Mexican Hat Plant.
 Look for the botanical name Kalanchoe daigremontiana to be sure you're getting this plant.

 Water: Water thoroughly, then allow top 2 inches of soil to dry out between waterings.
 Cut back on watering in winter, but don't allow soil to dry out completely.
 Avoid getting the leaves wet to prevent rot.
 Water the potting mix or water from the bottom.
 Also, remember to always use room-temperature water when watering your plants.

 Temperature: Average room temperatures 60-75°F/16-24°C. It will tolerate extreme heat, but not frost.

-Fertilizer: Feed quarterly with a balanced liquid fertilizer diluted by half.
+Fertilizer: Feed quarterly with a fertilizer specially made for succulents.

 Propagation: Easily propagated by the plantlets that fall off its leaves.
 Or, you can break them off and pot them in barely-moist cactus potting mix.
 The best time to propagate is in spring and summer.